DeanFac/facultyhandbook/docs/10_responsibilities/5_administration.md

 * Warden, other activities

 {: .highlight}
-Faculty’s involvement in administrative activities typically increases with seniority.
+• Faculty’s involvement in administrative activities typically increases with seniority.<br>
+• Never compromise your research and guidance for the purpose of administration.<br>
+• Never say YES when you want to say NO.

 # Other activities which may be useful
 *Register and go as Institute Representatives (IR) for JEE Advanced / GATE exam duties.
 This is a good opportunity to get connected with faculty and staff from other departments.*